LovingFox/reverse_vpn/README.en.md

 ##### Remove all info of the tunnel

-Steps for tunnel ID `1` as an example
+Example for tunnel ID `1`

-1. print commands to destroy tunnel on a OpenWRT
+1. show commands for destroying tunnel on a OpenWRT
-2. stop the tunnel
+2. stop the tunnel on a server
 3. remove files related to the tunnel from `./db`

 ```bash